stefanoclemente/hypergraph_properties/README.md

     print_venn_dictionary(venn_dict)

-Finally, the entries (keys) of the dictionary can be easily filtered with the acyclicity test:
+Finally, the entries (keys) of the dictionary can be easily filtered through the acyclicity test.
+[TBD: this could become a function]

+Example (demo5):

     path = "tests/hypergraphs_k3_3.txt"
     output_path = "tests/hypergraphs_k3_3_acyclic.txt"